 It’s beginning to look a lot like ...
 Easter !
-And by that we mean cute, fluffy bunnies are everywhere.
-This rabbit cake’s magic is all in the piping: You’ll use a multi-opening tip (aka grass tip) to get the fuzzy fur look.
-Just add fondant details, and this bunny's in business.
+Which means there are cute, fluffy bunnies everywhere.
+This rabbit cake’s magic is all in the piping: you’ll use a multi-opening tip (aka grass tip) to get the fuzzy fur look.
+Just add fondant details and this bunny's in business.

 What You Need

 - Two baked + cooled cake layers in flavor of your choice (we tinted the layers pink)